Increased focus while you study + A plan you can easily tackle

 - Packing – jot down everything you need to pack for an upcoming trip

 You have to customize this for yourself.
 After you do your brain dump, look at what you’ve written down and then sort it out into a few big categories.
-Don’t go nuts here, and please don’t build a super-complex organization system which you will not maintain.
+Don’t go nuts here, and please don’t build a super-complex organization system that you will not maintain.